abdulolagunju19/abneuro_v2/README.md

 2. Add pictures to the projects page.
 3. Adding back the bubbles from abneuro version 1.
 4. Adding the number of page views and users who have viewed the site.
+5. Add a dynamic sitemap.
+6. Reduce amount of data per request for dynamic pages (migrate away from next-mdx-remote?).

 ## 👏 Contribute